Pometry/Raphtory/README.md

 # Install

 Install PyRaphtory, which contains all the functions to create a graph, run algorithms and analyse results.
+We also support Conda, but pip is the preferred option.

+*Make sure Python version > 3.7 is installed.*

 ```bash
 pip install requests pandas pemja cloudpickle parsy
 pip install -i https://test.pypi.org/simple/ pyraphtory_jvm==0.2.0a7